-Illinois Eye Associates will help select the proper lenses for your frames.
+Our opticians will help you select the proper lenses for your frames.
 Should you need progressive/no line multifocals, reading glasses, prescription sunglasses or Transitions, our staff will help determine the proper lens design for your lifestyle.

 What Types of Eyeglass Lenses Are Available?

-As technology advances so, too, do eyeglass lenses.
+As technology advances so do eyeglass lenses.
 In the past, eyeglass lenses were made exclusively of glass.
-Today, most eyeglasses are made of high-tech plastics.
+Today most eyeglasses are made of high-tech plastics.
 These new lenses are lighter, do not break as easily as glass lenses, and can be treated with a filter to shield your eyes from damaging ultraviolet light.

 The following modern eyeglass lenses are lighter, thinner, and more scratch-resistant than glass lenses or the older, common plastic lenses.

 These eyeglass lenses are impact-resistant and are a good choice for people who regularly participate in sporting activities, work in a job environment in which their eyeglasses may be easily scratched or broken, and for children who may easily drop and scratch their eyeglasses.
 Polycarbonate lenses also provide ultraviolet protection.

 These lenses are made from a newer plastic with similar characteristics of polycarbonate lenses.
 It is lightweight, thin, and impact-resistant and usually result in better vision correction than the polycarbonate lenses.